-- Repeated, ongoing disruption to learning (their own and the learning of others) - Bullying (see definition below) - Violent and aggressive behaviour - Deliberately aggressive behaviour, physically hurting another - Aggressive swearing or foul/disrespectful language towards adult or peer - Spitting at someone - Racist behaviour (deliberate taunts or threats that disrespect culture, religion, race, family) - Wilful damage or defacing school property - Behaviour that has deliberate intent to harm or injure another person, endangering their safety and wellbeing - Persistently not following school rules/covid guidelines.
-Or any other misconduct according to the ADEK guidance manual
+- Aggressive swearing or foul/disrespectful language towards adult or peer. - Spitting at someone. - Racist behaviour (deliberate taunts or threats that disrespect culture, religion, race, family). - Wilful damage or defacing school property. - Behaviour that has deliberate intent to harm or injure another person, endangering their safety and well-being. - Persistently not following school rules/covid guidelines. - Any other misconduct according to the ADEK guidance manual.